Atmosphere/atmosphere/README.md

 ### Quick Start

-The Atmosphere's Framework ships with many examples describing how to implement WebSockets, Server Side Events, Long Polling, HTTP Streaming and JSONP client applications.
+The Atmosphere's Framework ships with many examples describing how to implement WebSockets, Server Sent Events, Long Polling, HTTP Streaming and JSONP client applications.
 Take a look at [this page](https://github.com/Atmosphere/atmosphere-samples/) to pick the best sample to start with.

 ### To use Atmosphere, add the following dependency:
 ```xml